 Our safety performance depends on collaboration and engagement with our supply chain.
-Our sector delivery teams and procurement department stage knowledge sharing conferences, both on and off site, with their supply chain partners, albeit limited by COVID-19 restrictions during 2020.
+Our sector delivery teams and procurement department stage knowledge sharing conferences, both on and off site, with their supply chain partners.
 As well as recognising good safety performance among the supply chain through awards.
 The Company safety management system is accredited to meet ISO 45001.

 Best practice and lessons learnt from incidents are shared across all offices, project sites and teams using our intranet and management bulletins.
-We regularly update our procedures and guidance and share quarterly 'Safe Start' seasonal Toolbox Talks across sites.
+We regularly update our procedures and guidance and share a seasonal 'Safe Start' briefing across sites.
 These updates are highlighted in our 'Monthly Team Briefings' and reinforced in regular team meetings.
+Over 1,000 BAM Nuttall employees receive their annual health and safety update training remotely - this includes a module on mental health and wellbeing.

 As well as extensive training and monitoring of safety policies, processes and procedures, we promote wellbeing throughout the Company and with our supply chain.
 Activities such as webinars, with experts from Bupa, site Toolbox Talks, onsite nurses, health checks and advice offered, which extend to families of employees and suppliers.
-Over 1,900 employees were monitored by the occupational health team in 2020.
+Over 1,600 employees were monitored by the occupational health team in 2021 as part of the company's employee health surveillance programme.